GSK's chairman of R&D discusses late-stage therapies

 Slaoui discussed the highly innovative therapies in the company's late-stage pipeline with more verve than some of the drugs under review that could hit the market even sooner.
-Slaoui referred to GSK's late-stage cancer immunotherapy MAGE-A3 as one of the company's breakthrough innovations, Dow Jones Newswires
+Slaoui referred to GSK's late-stage cancer immunotherapy MAGE-A3 as one of the company's breakthrough innovations, Dow Jones Newswires reports.

 GSK advanced MAGE-A3 into separate Phase III trials for patients with non-small cell lung cancer and melanoma.
 The company anticipates initial results from one of the studies as early as late 2013.

 Another drug Slaoui discussed was darapladib, an add-on LpPLA2 enzyme statin-blocker from Human Genome Sciences.
 GSK has 14 late-stage programs with results anticipated over the next couple years with six drugs under regulatory review.